brettz9/update-packages/README.md

 ## To-dos

+1. Use repo URL from package.json instead of folder name!
 1. **Configuration**
     1. Allow optional **`npm version`/`semver`** (which can bump version as appropriate per versions updated, do **tagging** (including a commit